Driveway Cuts and Sidewalk Installation

-To extend a residential driveway to the public right-of-way you must first obtain a Right-of-Way Permit for a driveway cut.
+When a curb cut for a new driveway apron is proposed, or new sidewalk is installed, a Right-of-Way permit for a driveway cut or sidewalk installation must be obtained first.
 This requirement applies to property where there is a dwelling or a proposed dwelling.

-A Right-of-Way Permit is not needed for a driveway that does not extend to the right-of-way.
+A Right-of-Way Permit is not needed for a driveway or any other work that does not extend to the right-of-way.

 Approvals or Permits Issued